 Introduction and purpose

-As part of the GreenData4All initiative (REF), aimed at modernising the rules governing European environmental geospatial data sharing under the INSPIRE Directive (REF), their implementation is being aligned to the one of the Commission Implementing Regulation (EU) 2023/138 on open data High-Value Datasets (HVDs) (REF).
+As part of the GreenData4All initiative (REF), aimed at modernising the rules governing European environmental geospatial data sharing under the INSPIRE Directive (REF), their implementation is being aligned to the one of the Open Data Directive (REF) and its Implementing Act (Commission Implementing Regulation (EU) 2023/138) on open data High-Value Datasets (HVDs) (REF).

-This alignment is purposed for facilitating the integration of reporting obligations into a common data flow in the scope of the open data community, centralised on the European Data Portal (EDP) (REF).
+To support the overall objective of data interoperability, this alignment is purposed for facilitating the integration of INSPIRE reporting obligations within the process for reporting HVDs in the scope of the open data community.
+This entails setting a common data flow, the proper identification of HVDs by Member States (MSs), and their harvesting by the European Data Portal (EDP) (REF).

-Ultimately, the process is expected to minimise the implementation burden on Member States’ (MSs) data providers, while assuring compliance to the provisions set by these Directives and to the legal framework deploying the digital priorities of the von der Leyen Commission, conveyed through the European Strategy for Data (REF) and the European Data Union strategy (REF).
+Ultimately, the process is expected to minimise the implementation burden on MSs’ data providers, while assuring compliance to the applicable legal framework, deploying the digital priorities of the von der Leyen Commission, conveyed through the European Strategy for Data (REF) and the European Data Union strategy (REF).

 GeoDCAT Application Profile 3.0.0 for geospatial portals in Europe

-To this purpose, the SEMIC Group of the Directorate-General for Digital Services (DIGIT) of the European Commission has publicly released the GeoDCAT-AP 3.0.0 (REF) specification.
+To this purpose, the Semantic Interoperability Centre Europe (SEMIC) Group of the Directorate-General for Digital Services (DIGIT) of the European Commission has publicly released the GeoDCAT-AP 3.0.0 (REF) specification in October 2024.

 It facilitates the transformation of metadata managed by national geospatial data catalogues and their integration within the above-mentioned common reporting flow, by establishing an updated mapping between geospatial/INSPIRE metadata (in ISO 19139 / 19115 format) and DCAT metadata (in GeoDCAT format) used by the open data community.
 Furthermore, it incorporates additional provisions to comply with the HVDs Implementing Regulation.

-The new GeoDCAT-AP 3.0.0 specification and its related XSLT transformation (REF) (implementing the specification mapping) were open to public review until the end of September 2024 and published on 4 October 2024.
+The new GeoDCAT-AP 3.0.0 specification and its related XSLT transformation (REF) (implementing the specification mapping) were open to public review until the end of September 2024.

 ISO & GeoDCAT-AP Metadata Implementation Pilot